10 Best Spots on Earth to Watch the Auroras

 Advertisement

 Denali National Park, a bit south of the Arctic Circle and just a few hours from Fairbanks, offers millions of pristine acres where city lights won't compete with the ones in the sky [source: Explore Fairbanks].
-There's lodging there, too, so even the less-outdoorsy types can venture comfortably into the Alaskan wilderness to catch the show.
+There's lodging there, too, so even the less outdoorsy types can venture comfortably into the Alaskan wilderness to catch the show.

-9: Yellowknife, Northwest Territories, Canada
+9. Yellowknife, Northwest Territories, Canada

-Yellowknife’'s clear skies make your chances of seeing the aurora borealis all the more likely.
+Yellowknife's clear skies make your chances of seeing the aurora borealis all the more likely.

 Ryerson Clark/E+/Getty Images

 If you head east from Denali, all the way through the Yukon (another good aurora-viewing region, by the way), you'll find yourself in Canada's Northwest Territories (NWT).
-You'd have a good chance of seeing the aurora borealis at any point on this journey.
-But if you go straight to Yellowknife, just south of the Arctic Circle, you may increase your chances a bit.
+Much of this land falls under the auroral oval, so you'd have a good chance of seeing the aurora borealis at any point on this journey.

 The frigid daytime terrain of Tromsø offers a hint at what lights up the sky at night.